 - 1) For the qualitative analysis portion, you will prepare and use a formal scientific notebook and write a formal lab report on your unknowns for each group covered.
 This section will include a qualitative analysis practical.
 The Qualitative Analysis Practical will be an unknown potentially containing ions from all groups covered.
-You may use your own graded formal reports, lab manual, formal scientific notebook, and pre-lab lectures from Chem 112 on the Qualitative Analysis Practical. - 2) The remaining labs cover various topics, and will be followed by a practical quiz.
+You may use the lab manual, your formal scientific notebook, and pre-lab lectures from Chem 112 on the Qualitative Analysis Practical.
+After each qual group lab, on Blackboard you will take quizzes. - 2) The remaining labs cover various topics, and will be followed by a practical quiz.
 In part, a laboratory practical quiz requires a student to demonstrate knowledge and skills by performing tasks in the laboratory.
 In this way, a student's ability to use equipment properly and demonstrate correct technique can be evaluated.
 A practical lab quiz will also cover basic understanding of the fundamental models of chemistry illustrated in the laboratory experiments.
 Questions of this kind will ask you to analyze data similar to laboratory experiments you performed.
 You may use your own graded data sheets, lab manual, syllabus, pre-lab lectures and tutorials from Chem 112 on the Practical Quiz.